igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-tsvwg-lossbits.md

 {{ECN}}.
 When transport protocols keep ECN-Echo feedback under encryption, this signal cannot be observed by the network operators.
-When tasked with diagnosing network performance problems, knowledge of a congestion downstream of an observation point can be intrumental.
+When tasked with diagnosing network performance problems, knowledge of a congestion downstream of an observation point can be instrumental.

-If downstream congestion information is desired, this information can be signaled with an additinal bit.
+If downstream congestion information is desired, this information can be signaled with an additional bit.

 * E: The "ECN-Echo Event" bit is set to 0 or 1 according to the Unreported ECN Echo counter, as explained below in {{ecnbit}}.